joernott/docker-oc-tiki/README.md

-# Docker image: Tiki 15 LTS on CentOS 7 with Apache 2.4 and PHP 5.6 from IUS
+# Docker image: Tiki 15 LTS and 18.1 on CentOS 7 with Apache 2.4 and PHP 5.6 from IUS
-This image starts Apache 2.4 from the IUS repository (2.4.37) to serve Tiki LTS.
+These images serve Tiki LTS and current

 To provide a correct ssl certificate and key, mount them in
 * /etc/pki/tls/certs/server.crt